mighty834/chronos/README.md

 * *entities from workspace* - is active entities which working right now
 * *closed entities* - is finished entities with some final result
 * *frozen entities* - is entities which not working right now, but can be return to work (This is can be only aims)
-* *rejected entities* - is finished entities without final result
+* *rejected entities* - is finished entities without final result (This is can be only aims too)

 Every entity in this structure is markdown file, with name like this - "entityType_entityOrdinal.md".
 Inner each markdown file, we have two date type *based data* and *additional data*.